 When it comes to paying off debt, there are two popular strategies that are typically encouraged: The Debt Avalanche method or the Debt Snowball method.

-Both of these winter-themed strategies are effective for getting you to debt-free, but each has pros and cons.
+Both of these winter-themed strategies are effective for getting you to a debt-free life, but each has its pros and cons!

 The Debt Avalanche method

 The Debt Avalanche method consists of paying off your debt with the highest interest rate first.
 Once it’s paid off in full, you then focus on the next highest interest rate debt, and so on, until you pay off your lowest interest rate debt last.

 Because you get rid of your highest interest debts first, the Debt Avalanche method saves you the most money overall.
 For this reason, it is mathematically the best solution to paying off your debts.

 Using the Debt Avalanche method, you will likely focus on paying off things like credit cards and lines of credit before you tackle traditional low-interest debts like student loans.

 The Debt Snowball method has you paying off your smallest debt balance first, regardless of the interest rate.
 Once the smallest debt is paid off, you then roll the payment into the next largest debt and so on, until you pay off your largest debt balance last.

 By tackling your smallest debts first, you rapidly feel a sense of accomplishment whenever you pay off a balance.
 This gives you momentum to tackle the rest of your debt.